yakovElkobi/OOP_ex2/README.md

 # Option 1:
 Click twice on the jar file and enter you ID and the wanted game level and press start! <br />

+# Option 2:
-Another option is to open the command line in the package where you saved the jar and the data folder and type:
+Open the command line in the package where you saved the jar and the data folder and type:
 ```
 java -jar Ex2.jar <enter_your_id_here> <enter_level_here>
 ```